mozilla/uniffi-rs/docs/manual/src/internals/lifting_and_lowering.md

 ## Serialization Format

-When serializing complex data types into a byte buffer, uniffi uses an ad-hoc fixed-width format which is designed mainly for simplicity.
+When serializing complex data types into a byte buffer, UniFFI uses an ad-hoc fixed-width format which is designed mainly for simplicity.
-The details of this format are internal only and may change between versions of uniffi.
+The details of this format are internal only and may change between versions of UniFFI.

 | UDL Type | Representation in serialized bytes |
 |----------|-----------------------------|